 Oatmeal and Meatballs

 Here’s a recipe for Oatmeal & Meat Balls.
+You can add oatmeal to any ground meat or any meat substitute!
 This one features oatmeal mixed with ground beef.
 It’s a good thing to add oats to beef.
 It extends the meat and sneaks in some fiber that unless you tell your family, they won’t know!
+If there is someone in your family who is a “textural eater”, you can pulse the oatmeal in a blender to make the oats less textural.

 Depending on your family’s tastes, you could serve these on a bed of rice, on top of pasta or as part of a meatball sub.